egXcoder/Study-Repository/datastructure_and_algorithms/array.md

 Example: Given an array of integers nums containing n + 1 integers where each integer is in the range [1, n] inclusive.
 There is only one repeated number in nums, return this repeated number.

+You must solve the problem without modifying the array nums and using only constant extra space.

 - Input: nums = [1,3,4,2,2]
 - Output: 2

+Solution:
+- you have array of length 5 with indexes 0,1,2,3,4 ..
+5 nodes
+- each node can have only one outgoing edge
+- since array numbers are 1->4.. then we know each number can point to an index
+- since its guranteed that there is one duplicate, so we know there is one index will have two ingoing edges to it
+- hence, 5 nodes.. each has one outgoing edge.. one has two ingoing edge ...
+MUST BE A CYCLE
+- so cycle detection can solve it

+Tip: in-place flip sign would work but since problem dont want to modify the array nums. so you have to work it using detect cycle approach

 ```java
 class Solution {